Is Stonewalling A Form Of Abuse?

 - Give yourself credit for trying to solve problems, but remember that solving them is your goal.

 - Expect your partner to take responsibility for his stonewalling behavior.

 What to Do If You Realize You're Stonewalling Someone

-Assuming you stonewalled someone without fully realizing your impact on them, what can you do now?
+Assuming you stonewalled someone without fully realizing how your behavior impacts the other person, what can you do now?
 How can you make changes?
-Here are a few tips to help you improve your communications:
+Here are a few tips to help you improve your communication:

-- Put your effort into listening rather than into proving a point.
+- Work on listening rather than proving a point.

 - Try to see the discussion as a problem-solving session rather than a contest.

 - If you feel defensive, tell your partner you feel that way.

 - Remind yourself that listening to your partner will make them feel heard, even if you don't agree with them.

 - Develop a higher sense of empathy by trying to see what life is like for your partner.